Tylerus/Tylerus.github.io/_posts/2025-01-01-Albums-Listening.md

 An Ex who took a University of Minnesota class once informed me that *When Doves Cry* is special because it is the rare funk song that doesn't have a baseline.
 It's a [pretty fascinating exclusion](https://faroutmagazine.co.uk/the-lost-bass-line-of-prince-hit-when-doves-cry/) (including a Stevie Nicks cameo!).

 As a writer, it's important for me to acknowledge my personal biases in these albums.
 So it's critical to acknowledge that I grew up with people talling me that Prince is great.
 But, I really think that Prince is really really great.
 I love how a lot of songs are split into different pieces.
 I love the synthesizers and the strings, I love that they feel kind of dated.
 I love how every chorus is distinctly different just by how he sings.

+## 7. Bob Dylan - Blood On The tracks
+### Where I listened to this: at work
+Jan 17 - This one I also get to claim Minnesota valor - this album was recorded in Minneapolis!
+Minnesotans sometimes do cartwheels to claim Dylan's origins are from Minnesota - I do this too - so it's nice to have a notch on the bedpost that counts.
+Famously, my old undergraduate neighborhood Dinkytown has a mural titled ['Positively 4th street'](https://mndaily.com/wp-content/uploads/2017/05/052917stneighbors1.jpg) on its 4th street intersection.
+It's almost certainly about a [street in New York](https://faroutmagazine.co.uk/the-story-behind-bob-dylan-positively-4th-street/), but it's a nice mural nonetheless.

+Dylan has less P&V than he does in *Highway 61*.

+Reading about this album, sources point to it being a breakup album, and the songs feel that way too.
+Dylan seems sad!

 ### OFFICIAL POWER RANKING (Subject to change.)
 1. Blue